emileber/axios-middleware/docs/simplified-syntax.md

 # Simplified syntax for middlewares

-Instead of creating a base class from the [`HttpMiddleware`](api/HttpMiddleware.md) base class, you can use a simple object literal only implementing the functions you need.
+Instead of creating a class from the [`HttpMiddleware`](api/HttpMiddleware.md) base class, you can use a simple object literal only implementing the functions you need.

 ```javascript
 service.register({